-- It contains LUTs (Look-up Tables) that implement the logic function. - ✓ Xilinx Virtex-2/Virtex-4: 4-input LUTs - ✓ Xilinx Virtex-6/7-series: 6-input LUTs - Each LUT is connected to a flip flop and a multiplexers.
+- n-input LUT: We can build larger LUTs by using more MUXs.
+An n-input LUT can implement any n-variable Boolean function.
+Commercial devices usually implement LUTs of 4 to 6 inputs. - ✓ Xilinx Virtex-2/Virtex-4: 4-input LUTs - ✓ Xilinx Virtex-6/7-series: 6-input LUTs - Each LUT is connected to a flip flop and a multiplexer.